Shawnclarke21/ORM_12/README.md

 ##problems

-i wasnt able to get prompts to come up in the terminal also i was having issues adding people or objects into the code also i had issues trying to add roles to people
+i wasnt able to get my tags and information to pass through and i couldnt get things to post when trying to pass things through into the tags or tag ids